IbraWorks/CheckoutTechTest/README.md

 There is no authorization or authentication used in this project so far.

-Finally, although there are Dockerfiles, ssl certs needs to be setup so that the containers can talk over https.
+Although there are Dockerfiles, ssl certs needs to be setup so that the containers can talk over https.

+The address to the MockAcquiringBank api is hardcoded, and the results that the api returns is based off of the first digit of the card used